nus-cs2103-AY1617S2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 ## Add command

-To add a task, starting command with keyword `add`.
+To add a task, start command with keyword `add`.

 ### Add a floating task